 Many SEOs say that in order to get a website ranking, you need to create a natural link profile with links coming from a variety of different sources.
 This is what’s known as “link diversity” and it’s been a topic of debate for quite some time.

 There are many different types of link sources that SEOs are utilizing today.
-I recently conducted a poll in the Proper PBN Facebook Group, asking folks what link types they’re currently sending to their money sites.
+I recently conducted a poll in my Facebook group, asking folks what link types they’re currently sending to their money sites.

 As you can see there’s a variety of different platforms that you can use to get links to your site, ranging from “PBNs” to the coveted “Lol 5 idiots put GSA” links.
 Classy guys…. real classy.